ksu-cs-textbooks/cis300/content/appendix/syntax/enumerations.md

 ```
 {{% notice note %}}

-The definition in the .NET Framework uses different powers of 2, but
+The definition in .NET 6 uses different powers of 2, but
 the priciple is the same.

 {{% /notice %}}